poole/hyde/docs/6.1.0/basics.md

 : Shown below the project, similar to posts.

 ## Adding a resume*
-Hydejack's "PRO" version features a generalized resume layout.
+Hydejack's PRO version features a generalized resume layout.
 [Demo](https://qwtel.com/hydejack-pro/resume/).

 It generates the resume page from a valid [JSON Resume](https://jsonresume.org/), which is good news if you already have a JSON resume.
 Otherwise, there are various ways of obtaining one: